johnbender/writing/_posts/2014-06-22-complexity-how-hard-is-that-climb.md

 ---
 layout: post
-title: "NP-completeness: How hard is that climb?"
+title: "NP-complete: how hard is that climb?"
 tags:
 - math
 status: draft